-Applicant Response: Each proposed residential lot will have a driveway large enough to park two standard vehicles.
+Applicant Response: Each proposed residential lot will have a shared driveway large enough to park a standard vehicle per home.
+Townhouses do not list a minimum number of required off-street parking spaces.
 Each home is also designed to have a garage with capacity to house at a minimum one additional vehicle.
 The subject property is not within the Downtown Parking District and this application does not include any nonconforming off-street parking areas.
 The criteria are met.

-Sec.
-806.010. - Proximity of off-street parking to use or activity served.
+SRC-806.010- Proximity of off-street parking to use or activity served

 Required off-street parking shall be located on the same development site as the use or activity it serves or in the following locations:

-- (a) Residential zones.
-Within residential zones, required off-street parking may be located within 200 feet of the development site containing the use or activity it serves. - (b) Nonresidential zones.
-Within commercial, mixed-use, public, and industrial and employment zones, other than the CB, WSCB, and SWMU zones, required off-street parking may be located within 500 feet of the development site containing the use or activity it serves. - (c) Central business district zone.
-Within the Central Business (CB) Zone: - (1) Off-street parking for customers may be located within 800 feet of the development site containing the use or activity it serves; and

-(2) Off-street parking for employees or residents may be located within 2,000 feet of the development site containing the use or activity it serves.
+- A. Residential zones.
+Within residential zones, required off-street parking may be located within 200 feet of the development site containing the use or activity it serves. - B. Nonresidential zones.
+Within commercial, mixed-use, public, and industrial and employment zones, other than the CB, WSCB, and SWMU zones, required off-street parking may be located within 500 feet of the development site containing the use or activity it serves. - C. Central business district zone.
+Within the Central Business (CB) Zone: - 1.
+Off-street parking for customers may be located within 800 feet of the development site containing the use or activity it serves; and - 2.
+Off-street parking for employees or residents may be located within 2,000 feet of the development site containing the use or activity it serves.

 Applicant Response: All proposed residential lots included with this application are to have driveways to satisfy off-street parking standards.
 Driveway parking and front door entry are to be within 200 feet of each other.
-The subject property is entirely within residential zoning designations and not considered commercial, mixed-use, public, or industrial/employment zone.
+The subject property is entirely within a residential zoning designation and not considered commercial, mixed-use, public, or industrial/employment zone.
 The subject site is also not within the Central Business District Zone.
 The criteria are met.

-- (d) South waterfront mixed-use zone.
+- D. South waterfront mixed-use zone.
 Within the South Waterfront Mixed Use (SWMU) Zone, required off-street parking may be located anywhere within the South Waterfront Mixed Use (SWMU) Zone.
-Required off-street parking shall not be located in a different zone. - (e) Broadway/High Street Retail Overlay Zone, Broadway/High Street Housing Overlay Zone and Broadway/High Street Transition Overlay Zone.
-Within the Broadway/High Street Retail Overlay Zone, Broadway/High Street Housing Overlay Zone and Broadway/High Street Transition Zone, required off-street parking may be located within 800 feet of the development site containing the use or activity it serves. - (f) West Salem Central Business District Zone.
-Within the West Salem Central Business (WSCB) Zone, required off-street parking may be located within 800 feet of the development site containing the use or activity it serves. - (g) Mixed Use-I (MU-I) and Mixed Use-II (MU-II).
-Within the Mixed Use-I (MU-I) and Mixed Use-II (MU-II) zones, required off-street parking may be located within 800 feet of the development site containing the use or activity it serves. - (h) Exception.
-Notwithstanding subsections (a) through (g) of this section, where required off-street parking is to be located off-site from the use or activity it serves, it shall only be located in a zone where the use or activity it serves is allowed, or where commercial parking is allowed.
+Required off-street parking shall not be located in a different zone. - E. Broadway/High Street Retail Overlay Zone, Broadway/High Street Housing Overlay Zone and Broadway/High Street Transition Overlay Zone.
+Within the Broadway/High Street Retail Overlay Zone, Broadway/High Street Housing Overlay Zone and Broadway/High Street Transition Zone, required off-street parking may be located within 800 feet of the development site containing the use or activity it serves.

+- F. West Salem Central Business District Zone.
+Within the West Salem Central Business (WSCB) Zone, required off-street parking may be located within 800 feet of the development site containing the use or activity it serves. - G. Mixed Use-I (MU-I) and Mixed Use-II (MU-II).
+Within the Mixed Use-I (MU-I) and Mixed Use-II (MU-II) zones, required off-street parking may be located within 800 feet of the development site containing the use or activity it serves. - H. Exception.
+Notwithstanding subsections (a) through (g) of this section, where required off-street parking for non-residential uses is to be located off-site from the use or activity it serves, it shall only be located within a non-residential zone or in a zone where the use or activity it serves is allowed.
+Parking located off-site from the use or activity it serves cannot be used to exceed maximum parking requirements set forth under SRC 806.015(d).